atet/learn/README.md

 **Educational material I've authored for various science and technology topics**

-Thank you for checking out my series of short, project-based tutorials

-I hope you have fun learning some new skills
+I hope you have fun learning from my short, project-based tutorials

 --------------------------------------------------------------------------------------------------